-- Monitors and adjusts the college's computerized Energy Management System (EMS) to ensure proper environmental and lighting control for all campuses and centers of the college.
+- Monitors and adjusts the college's computerized EMS to ensure proper environmental and lighting control for all campuses and centers of the college.
 Runs daily check of all areas.
 Ensures to maximum extent possible the indoor environment is within PCC standards.

-- Plans, helps design and prioritizes EMS upgrades and additions in cooperation with other members of the HVAC Team to ensure smooth operational continuity.
+- Plans, helps in the design and prioritization of EMS upgrades and additions and works with members of the HVAC Team to ensure smooth operational continuity.

 - Builds and develops graphic screens required to operate and monitor the EMS System effectively.
 Analyzes and modifies EMS software programs to fit unique and custom applications of the college.

 - Assists and trains staff members needing access to the EMS System.
 Keeps staff up-to-date on all changes and revisions.
 Maintains appropriate backup for EMS computer systems.

 - Recommends and coordinates EMS training.
 Provides support in setting up remote work stations and keeping them upgraded.
 Recommends system computer and software upgrades.

 - As part of the HVAC Team, helps in developing recommendations for system additions and upgrades, setting priorities and establishing budget information for the identified work.
 Obtains price quotes for services, parts, equipment and supplies, and maintains an inventory of parts and equipment.
 Makes purchases as necessary.